liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. what first attracted me to her was her kindness
 1. you should be generous with your time
 1. we need to discuss later since no agreement has been reached
-1. I'm looking forward to life-long happiness and fulfillment
 1. I need to improve the capacity to handle things
 1. I have a strong preference for the original plan
 1. the teacher is good at cultivating student's creative thinking